 Long History of Oden Japanese Food

-For the past three days, I’ve had oden for lunch.
-Oden, for the uninitiated, is a staple winter dish in Japan that comprises fishcakes, tofu, radish, konjac, boiled eggs, kelp and anything that can a) soak up the flavor of the broth, or b) contribute to the flavor of the broth or both.
+Oden, for the uninitiated, is a staple autumn and winter dish in Japanese food that comprises fishcakes, tofu, radish, konjac, boiled eggs, kelp and anything that can soak up the flavor of the broth or contribute to the flavor of the broth.

-You pick whichever morsel you fancy, pour in the soup and pay at the counter, where you’ll be asked if you’d like miso sauce, Japanese mustard or yuzu kosho (yuzu pepper paste) as a condiment.
+Japan started selling oden at 7-Eleven stores in 1977 and it quickly became one of Japan’s most famous fast-food choices.
+To make your oden, grab a bowl and pick whichever morsels you fancy from the selection of all the most popular traditional ingredients, pour in the soup and pay at the counter, where you’ll be asked if you’d like miso sauce, Japanese mustard or yuzu kosho (yuzu pepper paste) as a condiment.

-Coming from Singapore, the dish reminded me of something we have back home called Yong Tau Fu, which means stuffed tofu–but various vegetables, not just tofu, are also stuffed with fish paste, and lots of other ingredients including fishcakes are also available for the picking.
+The dish is reminiscent of something in Singapore called Yong Tau Fu, which means stuffed tofu.
+However, various vegetables, not just tofu, are also stuffed with fish paste, and lots of other ingredients including hanpen (fishcakes) are also available for the picking.

-So, the next time you are in a convenience store or izakaya, don’t forget to give these steamy morsels a try!
+So, the next time you are in a convenience store or izakaya during the Japanese autumn season and into winter, don’t forget to give this timeless culinary classic a try!

 Shun (旬) translates directly into “season”, but strictly speaking in Japan refers to the ten days in which a food (be it a fruit, vegetable, fish or dish) is deemed to be at its tastiest and best period in which it is to be eaten. 季節（kisetsu), which also translates into “season”, refers to six periods within each season (spring, summer, autumn, winter), according to the solar calendar in which a change in the season is deemed to occur – an indication of the Japanese sensitivity to changes in the weather and climate, and its impact on crops and catches of the day.